Fair Labor Division complaints

 In addition to criminal enforcement authority, the Attorney General may issue civil citations to employers for violations of the Massachusetts wage and hour, prevailing wage, and child labor laws.

-The following dataset displays enforcement actions that have been taken by the Attorney General’s Fair Labor Division beginning January 2015.
+You can view civil enforcement actions that have been taken by the Attorney General’s Fair Labor Division from 7/1/2021-present by clicking HERE.

 Links to the statutes listed in the Violation column may be found here.